 As for the justice of it, nothing much will change.
 Our sense of justice is a guide and corrective that comes of our shared values, interests, instincts, and passions.
 As individuals and in concert with our communities, we evaluate those, refine them, and render them as righteous judgment, which we then impose.
 When Vassal’s invention arrives, the particulars of that process may change, but its form and consequences will not.
 At first, as we adapt to it, we will scramble.
 There will be chaos.
 But as we establish our new penitentiary, we will reduce that chaos to manageable levels.
 We will regain our usual imperfect equilibrium, our unreliable stasis, and continue to enjoy our usual ignominious peace.

 Nothing is certain.
 Past and present are faulty guides.
 We guess wrong about even the nearest future, and we do so even when we apply our experience, examine all evidence, study relevant history, and seek wise counsel.
 We manage to avoid some dangers but not others.
-We are like creatures that cross highways; most of us cross unharmed, but some of us are struck down and become roadkill: CRUNCH!
+We are like creatures that cross highways; most of us cross unharmed, but some of us are struck down by unanticipated circumstance and become roadkill: CRUNCH!

 Vassal and I are looking ahead as well as we can, in every direction.
 As always, he is looking with interest, while I, as I often am, am looking with concern.
 Questions continue to press at me.
 They are questions that no one can answer, not yet.